How Water Carryover Works: State-by-State Rules for the Murray-Darling Basin

 Carried-over water in Victoria is classified as spillable.
 If storages fill and spill during winter or spring, your carryover can be reduced or zeroed out.
 The VWR calculates a system-wide spillable water balance and, in a spill event, forfeits carryover proportionally across all holders.

 This is the single biggest risk of Victorian carryover.
 In La Nina flood years (2021-2023), Eildon hit capacity and spillable accounts took losses.
-In drought years, spill risk is negligible — Eildon at 42% (current level) is not going to spill.
+In drought years, spill risk is negligible — Eildon in the mid-40s (current level) is not going to spill.

 Goulburn vs Murray spill risk